Stevecmd/Fleetflow/backend/README.md

 - 5: customer

 ## Testing
-You can use curl commands to test these endpoints.
+Use curl commands to test these endpoints.
 Remember to:
 1. Start with registration
 2. Login to get access token
 3. Use the access token in the Authorization header for subsequent requests